baldurk/renderdoc/docs/how/how_python_extension.rst

 RenderDoc supports python extensions using the :doc:`existing python API <../python_api/index>`.
 These extensions can be configured to be persistent and load whenever the RenderDoc UI does, allowing users to extend the program with custom functionality.

+Example extensions can be found at the `community contributed repository <https://github.com/baldurk/renderdoc-contrib>`_.

 Creating extensions
 -------------------